nliechti/gfroerli-ios/README.md

 ## Architecture
-The app is 100% coded in Swift and only uses the frameworks provided by the standard SDK.
-The UI is made with SwiftUI 2 only, hence the lowest supported iOS version is 14.0.
-The fetching of data is implemented by normal REST calls to the backend.
+The app is 100% written in Swift and only uses the frameworks provided by the standard iOS SDK.
+The UI-Framework used is SwiftUI 2, hence the lowest supported iOS version is 14.0.
+The communication to the backend is implemented via simple REST calls that return the data as JSON.

 ## UI